 Whether you need to send money to family living outside Australia, pay business suppliers or buy an overseas investment property, you might be wondering just how to transfer money overseas.The good news is, the process can be pretty simple as long as you start out on the right foot - the tricky part is finding the cheapest way to send money overseas, so you get more bang for your buck.
 But that’s where we come in.We’ve broken the process of transferring money internationally down into a few easy steps, to help you.
 In a nutshell, what you’ll need to do is:

-According to the World Bank, China is one of the top receiving countries for international money transfers, with Australia being a big contributor.
+According to the World Bank, China is one of the top receiving countries for international money transfers, with Australia being the biggest contributor.
 The number of Australians investing in Chinese businesses and property is on the rise and there also continues to be a large influx of Chinese people migrating to Australia.
-In fact, the latest Australian Bureau of Statistics data shows Chinese migrants now make up the second largest group of overseas-born residents in Australia.

 Thanks to this modern world we live in, sending money to Germany is a relatively stress free and economical exercise.
 With advances in technology, there are many easy and convenient ways to transfer money and many purposes for sending funds to Germany such as:

-With COVID-19 lockdowns still imposed across Greece, international money transfers have arguably become a more essential way than ever to support family and friends over there.
+Greece has slowly opened up its borders to fully vaccinated travellers from different parts of the world that can provide a negative COVID test.
+International money transfers have arguably become a more essential way than ever to support family and friends over there and for Aussies who are still struggling to get a flight home.
 The good news is, sending money to Greece can be done cheaply and conveniently with the right foreign exchange provider.

 There’s a huge community of expats living in Hong Kong, with around 100,000 Australians residing there.
 Australia’s business ties with Hong Kong are also profound, so there are plenty of reasons why we would need to make an international money transfer there.
 For instance, you may have to send money to Hong Kong in order to purchase goods and services for your business, or pay your overseas employees.
 Maybe you have relative living in Hong Kong and you want to send them a cash gift for their birthday.

-The Indian community is one of the latest groups of permanent migrants in Australia, accounting for just over 8% of the country’s overseas-born population in 2018, according to the Australian Bureau of Statistics.
+The Indian community is one of the largest groups of permanent migrants in Australia, with more than 700,000 people making up Australia's population in 2020, according to the Australian Bureau of Statistics.
 With many Indian citizens moving to Australia, there are a range of personal reasons why people would need to send money overseas to India.
 These reasons would include: